-Figure 18-IFRS Taxonomy table for property, plant and equipment
+Figure 19-IFRS Taxonomy table for property, plant and equipment

-- 145 Elements that are indicated as 'table' or 'line items' are technical XBRL constructs that cannot be used to tag values relating to IFRS disclosures. - 146 All tables within the IFRS Taxonomy follow the same presentation order.
+- 158 Elements that are indicated as 'table' or 'line items' cannot be used to tag values relating to IFRS disclosures. - All tables within the IFRS Taxonomy follow the same presentation order.
 The text block element that can be used to tag the content of an entire table is always displayed first, followed by an abstract element providing a heading for the table.
 Next in the display is the 'table' element under which all axes and members are presented, followed by the 'line items' element under which all line items are presented.

-- 147 Because axes and members have to be used together in conjunction with line items, several IFRS Taxonomy tables can contain the same axis but with different sets of members depending on the table concerned.
+- Because axes and members have to be used together in conjunction with line items, several IFRS Taxonomy tables can contain the same axis but with different sets of members depending on the table concerned.
 For example, 'Carrying amount, accumulated depreciation, amortisation and impairment and gross carrying amount [axis]' is used in each of the following tables, but with different members in each case: - (a) 'Disclosure of detailed information about property, plant and equipment [table]'; and - (b) 'Disclosure of reconciliation of changes in goodwill [table]'.

-The members of (b) do not include elements relevant to amortisation or depreciation because the IFRS Standards do not permit amortisation or depreciation of goodwill.
+The axis for the table in (b) does not include elements relevant to amortisation or depreciation because the IFRS Standards do not permit amortisation of goodwill.